mamba-org/boa/README.md

 We have two small tools included with boa:

 ```
-boa my_recipe_folder  # this is equivalent to running conda build my_recipe_folder
+conda mambabuild my_recipe_folder # this is equivalent to running conda build my_recipe_folder, but using mamba as a solver
+boa render my_recipe_folder  # "render" a recipe (note you have to use the non-final v2 syntax, check the recipes folder for examples
-boar my_recipe.yaml  # this is running a "render" of the recipe
+boa build my_recipe_folder  # this is running a "build" of the v2 recipe
 ```

 ### Dev Installation